 Is Buying a Property in Turkey a Good Investment?

 Sunshine throughout the year, ancient history, fantastic natural resources and beauties, stunning coastlines, healthy, delicious Turkish cuisine, laid-back lifestyle, extensive choices of budget and luxury, emerging economy, friendly people, low property prices, simplified property buying processes, low cost of living, continuous infrastructure and tourism investments, new developments are attracting people and making Turkey a preferred destination for investors.
-Besides having all of this life-enriching and possibly extending realities under the same roof; with its first-class hospitals and successful health care applications; Turkey is a popular health tourism destination.
+Besides having all of these life-enriching and possibly extending realities under the same roof; with its first-class hospitals and successful health care applications; Turkey is a popular health tourism destination.
 43.21 percent of Turkey’s 80 Million population is between 25 and 54 years old.
 This young and cosmopolitan population generates a dynamic and vibrant atmosphere.

 Real Estate Regulations in Turkey for Foreigners